-Term Definition AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+Term Definition contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal: The level of a contaminant MCLG in drinking water below which there is no known or expected MFL risk to health.
 MCLGs allow for a margin of safety.
-MFL million fibers per liter MRDL Maximum residual disinfectant level: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MRDLG Maximum residual disinfectant level goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MITL million fibers per liter Maximum residual disinfectant level: The highest level of a disinfectant allowed in drinking water.
+There is convincing MRDL evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum residual disinfectant level goal: The level of a MRDLG drinking water disinfectant below which there is no known or MKDLG expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. mrem/ye millirems per year (a measure of radiation absorbed by the ar body) NTU Nephelometric Turbidity Units pCi/l picocuries per liter (a measure of radioactivity) ppm parts per million, or milligrams per liter (mg/l) ppb parts per billion, or micrograms per liter (ug/l) ppt parts per trillion, or nanograms per liter parts per quadrillion, or picograms per liter ppq TCR Total Coliform Rule - Treatment Technique: A required process intended to reduce TT the level of a contaminant in drinking water. · · · · · · · · · · · · · · · · · · ·